Table of Contents

 - Cut 4- to 6-inch cuts from the ends of healthy stems using clean, sharp pruners.
 The bottom third of the cutting must clear leaves before being dipped into rooting hormone.

 - In a small pot, fill with a porous rooting medium like peat moss (or a commercial potting mix that contains peat) mixed with equal parts sand or perlite.
 Bury the exposed portion of the stem while planting the cutting in the potting soil.
-Water the pots gently to thoroughly moisten the potting mix.
+Water the pots gently to moisten the potting mix thoroughly.

 - Set the pot somewhere bright but out of direct sunlight and cover it with a plastic cover (or put it in a loose plastic bag).
-Periodically check the cutting, and if necessary, add moisture to the potting mix.
+Periodically check the cutting and add moisture to the potting mix if necessary.

 - Start testing the cutting by gently pulling on the stem after a few weeks have passed.
 Once you start to experience resistance, you'll know roots have become established once new growth becomes apparent; transplant plants into the garden or larger pots filled with potting soil.